Samkr8639/CalculHub/blueprint.md

 # Blueprint: My Calculator Application

 This document outlines the architecture, design, features, and development plans for the My Calculator application.

 ## 1. Overview

-My Calculator is a modern, web-based application designed to provide users with a suite of powerful and intuitive calculators.
+My Calculator is a modern, web-based application designed to provide users with a comprehensive suite of powerful and intuitive calculators.
 Built on Angular v20+, it leverages the latest framework features, including standalone components, signals for state management, and modern CSS for a responsive and visually appealing user experience.

-The application is designed to be modular, with each calculator functioning as a self-contained feature, ensuring scalability and ease of maintenance.
+The application is organized into logical categories (Financial, Mathematical, Health, etc.), with each calculator functioning as a self-contained feature.
+This modular architecture ensures scalability and ease of maintenance.

 ## 2. Style and Design Guide